 We offer opportunities for teens in the The Teen Poetry & Music Slam, a free opportunity for teens to present their poetry, spoken word, short prose or songs.
 To prepare for their performance, they can participate in workshops where students receive heart-to-pen guidance from master poets on finding inspiration and expressing passion on the page.

-Our youth education programs are sponsored by many businesses and organizations, individual donors through our Stakeholder program, and major donors including the Bretzlaff Foundation and:
+Our youth education programs are sponsored by many businesses and organizations, individual donors through our Stakeholder program, and major donors including: